reputage/didery/docs/frontend/frontend-design.rst

 The main.html is written in HTML5.
 Styling uses CSS3.
 Dependencies are imported and managed using Node.js.
 Scripts are also defined and run through Node.js.
-Components and general functionality is written using Transcrypt (Python).
-Transcrypt files are compiled into ES6 Javascript files.
-Mithril.js is used to create generated the rendered markup.
+Components and general functionality is written using ES6.
+Mithril.js is used to create and rendered markup.
 Testing uses the ospec framework.

 2. Components
 -------------